seviedim/auto-book-index-marginal-headings-summaries-qna/README.md

-# Book Indexing, Marginalities, and Q/A with Large Language Models
+# Book Indexing, Marginalia, and Q/A with Large Language Models

 This project implements automated book processing with the following steps, using a Greek fine-tuned large language model.
 **This is my thesis project.**